dino-lang/dino/README.md

 * All C code between pairs of brackets `%{` and `%}` in one Dino file is *concatenated*
-* The result code with pre-appended code from `d_extern.h` is compiled when the execution the first time achieves the location of the first `%{`
+* The result code with pre-appended code from `d_api.h` is compiled when the execution the first time achieves the location of the first `%{`
 * The result shared object is loaded and external variables and